orleven/Tentacle/README.md

 python3 tentacle.py -iS 127.0.0.1 -m script/web/web_status -sP                # Skip port scan and then it will try the default port number server python3 tentacle.py -iS 127.0.0.1 -m script/web/web_status -lP 80-90,443      # Scan 80-90 ports and 443 port and then perform bulk vulnerability verification for multiple targets.

-# Use function of modual by -m and -f  (e.g. -m web_status -f prove), and you should make sure the function of module is exist.
+# Use function of modules by -m and -f  (e.g. -m web_status -f prove), and you should make sure the function of module is exist.
 python3 tentacle.py -m script/web/web_status -f prove

 # Show task's result by -tS